purdiea/Git-Intro/README.md

  ### Untracked Files

   We do not want to load files that contain credential information to the github repository.
-To have github ignore these files, we need to add them to the .gitignnore list.
+To have github ignore these files, we need to add them to the .gitignore list.

   >cd ~